dalibor91/container-init/README.md

-Repository contains scripts how to use some tools to start some processes inside containers in this case Docker is used.
+Repository contains scripts how to use some tools to start init processes inside containers.
+In this case Docker is used.

 ## dumb-init